babybuddy/babybuddy/docs/setup/deployment.md

     restart: unless-stopped
 ```

+See [HTTPS/SSL configuration](ssl.md) for information on how to secure Baby Buddy.

 For doing administrative work within the LSIO container, setting an environment variable may be necessary.
 For example: